kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 I get asked a lot of questions about this new generation of in-process databases, such as:

 - What are the advantages and disadvantages of in-process DBMSs?
-- What are their common usage scenarios?
+- What are their common use cases (we'll focus on graph use cases)?
 - Does "in-process" mean the databases are ephemeral?
 (Short answer: No--but many offer an "in-memory" mode where databases are ephemeral)
 - Does "in-process" mean it can only handle small data?
 (No!)
 - What do I do if my application requires a DBMS server?

 My goal in this post is to answer these questions and help developers understand where in-process DBMSs fit in contrast to traditional client-server ones.
+My example use cases use Kuzu, so I hope I can also showcase when graph applications can benefit from in-process DBMS.

 ## In-process vs client-server is a deployment feature
 The most important takeaway from this post is this: the difference between in-process and client-server DBMSs is primarily about **deployment**.